luluzhou1/alinush.github.io/_posts/2024-06-01-ECDSA-signatures.md

 Some believe Satoshi chose ECDSA because [Schnorr signatures](/2024/05/31/Schnorr-signatures.html) were, at the time, still patented.

 {: .info}
-My two cents are that this choice cemented ECDSA's reign in the cryptocurrency space.
+**Some more speculation**: My two cents are that this choice cemented ECDSA's reign in the cryptocurrency space.
 Ethereum soon followed in Bitcoin's footsteps.
 And all other blockchains followed in Ethereum's.